MRO Mechanical Technician

 Role Overview

-Major UK programmes such as Apache, Chinook, C-17, P-8A and E7 Wedgetail are supported by Boeing Defence UK (BDUK) Ltd, a subsidiary of The Boeing Company.
-The Technician will be part of a Maintenance, Repair and Operations (MRO) team supporting key programmes, ensuring process adherence, accurate work recording and contractual/regulatory compliance.
+Major UK programmes such as Apache, Chinook, C‑17, P‑8A and E7 Wedgetail are supported and delivered by Boeing Defence UK (BDUK) Ltd, a subsidiary of The Boeing Company.
+Employing more than 1,700 people, BDUK also provides engineering sustainment and support for aircraft in service with the UK armed forces, along with virtual and instructor‑led training.
+Leveraging our established defence business in the UK and blending our local expertise with our ‘One Boeing’ global approach, BDUK is well positioned to support the UK with its current and future defence and security challenges.
+The Technician role will form part of a Maintenance, Repair and Operations (MRO) organisation within BDUK, working as part of a team in support of our key programmes.
+The individual will be responsible for ensuring established process adherence, accurate and timely work recording and contractual/regulatory compliance.

 Responsibilities

-• Conduct assigned maintenance tasks, interpreting technical information and ensuring work is completed in accordance with Approved Technical Data and in line with authorisations.
+• Report to a Supervisor and conduct assigned maintenance tasks, understanding, interpreting and implementing technical information and ensuring that work/tasks are completed in accordance with Approved Technical Data and correctly certified.

-• Deliver maintenance under Boeing’s MAA MRP Part 145 approval or under MOD customer approval.
+• Deliver aircraft maintenance under Boeing’s own MAA MRP Part 145 approval or under the approval of the MOD customer.

-• Carry out assembly, disassembly, modification or repair of aircraft systems, structures, and components, upgrading aerospace components as required.
+• Assembly, disassembly, modification or repair of aircraft systems/structures/electronics/components, upgrading aerospace components to correct failures or implement changes.

-• Be flexible with work locations and times to deliver aircraft on schedule.
+• Be flexible with work locations and times to ensure aircraft are delivered on time to the customer.

-• Provide guidance and mentoring to peers in the team.
+• Provide advice, guidance and mentoring to peers and others appropriate to their role.

-• Contribute to continuous improvement workshops and projects.
+• Contribute to continuous improvement workshops and projects as required.

-• If directed, exercise 100% oversight of work carried out by Boeing apprentices or trainees and provide mentorship.
+• When directed, exercise 100% oversight of work carried out by Boeing Apprentices or Trainees, and provide mentoring.

-• Contribute positively to Boeing’s open reporting culture.
+• Contribute positively to our open and honest reporting culture.

 Preferred Skills

-• Excellent communication skills, ability to sequence technical work and manage demanding workloads to high standards.
+• Good communication skills, ability to distribute and sequence technical work requirements to the team, control demanding workloads while delivering to a high standard and maintaining schedule.

-• Ability to interpret technical documents, drawings and publications.
+• Understanding of interpreting technical documents, drawings and associated publications.

-• Working knowledge of MAA Regulatory Articles (RA), MAA Regulatory Publication (MRP) Part 145, aviation QA, and SMS, and application of these requirements in their area of responsibility.
+• Working knowledge of MAA Regulatory Articles (RA), MAA Regulatory Publication (MRP) Part 145, aviation Quality Assurance (QA) and Safety Management System (SMS) and application of these requirements within area of responsibility, accountability and authority (RAA).

-• Recognised relevant trade apprenticeship or training equivalent.
+• Recognised relevant trade apprenticeship or trade training equivalent.

-• Knowledge of general aircraft maintenance processes (Human Factors, FOD control, tool control, health & safety, COSHH).
+• Knowledge of general aircraft maintenance and processes applicable to the aviation environment (Human Factors, FOD control, tool control, health & safety & COSHH).

 • Effective team member.